 The next morning Haman arrived at the palace, ready to ask the king's permission to hang Mordecai.
 The king asked him how someone the king delights to honor should be rewarded.
 Haman assumed the king wanted to reward him.
 He suggested the person being honored should be robed in the king's royal robes, led through the streets on the king's horse by one of the king's most noble princes.
 The noble was to cry out, "This is what happens to someone the king delights to honour."
 The king liked that idea, and commanded Haman to do all of that for Mordecai.
 Can you imagine the shock he felt?
 After leading Mordecai through the city on the king's horse, Haman ran to his house in shame.
 His wife and advisors told him, "If Mordecai be of the seed of the Jews, before whom you have begun to fall, you shall not prevail against him, but shall surely fall."
 Did God put that prophetic word in their mouths?
 While they spoke, the king's chamberlains arrived to bring Haman to Esther's second banquet.

 Sometimes, God moves things very quickly.
 Mordecai took Haman's place of honour and his house, the massacre of the Jews was averted as they were allowed to fight against all who hated them, and the Feast of Purim was established.
 The moral of the story?
 Well, there are several.
 One courageous life can make all the difference in stopping evil plans.
 No schemes of man or power of hell will ever thwart God's plans.
 Messiah was to come from the lineage of the Jews.
 God would not allow them to be destroyed.
 God was behind the details of this ancient story.
 He is behind the details of your story.
 Just as Esther became queen and was brought into a kingdom to save her people, you have been brought to this earth for such a time as this.
-God will give you wisdom, strength and moral courage if you choose to make a stand for righteousness.
-I pray you, I, and all God's people will be strong in the Lord and the power of His might.
+God will give you wisdom, strength and courage to accomplish whatever His plans are for your life.
 Blessings, Beloved of God.